lidofinance/lido-improvement-proposals/LIPS/lip-41.md

 **Current approach.** The current oracle activates Bunker Mode for a negative CL rebase, slashings expected to cause a future negative rebase, or an abnormally low rebase ending in a negative tail.
 While Bunker Mode is active, it combines a negative-rebase border with a border derived from incomplete slashings considered associated with queued requests.

 **Drawbacks.** The slashing and abnormal-rebase paths estimate future penalties or rewards, query historical beacon states, and approximate request-to-slashing associations.
 They depend on Ethereum penalty timing, validator lifecycle rules, and report cadence.
-This makes independent oracle implementations difficult and creates recurring maintenance across Ethereum forks for logic intended only for rare incidents.
+This increases oracle implementation risks given all of the committee members run the same reference implementation and creates recurring maintenance across Ethereum forks for logic intended only for rare incidents.

 **Proposed approach.** This proposal replaces those calculations with current-state checks and a fixed Bunker finalization delay while the mode remains active.
 It also increases the ordinary request timestamp margin so requests created during the longest interval sampled by the removed abnormal-rebase check remain ineligible for the same report.